text-mask/text-mask/componentDocumentation.md

 The `pipe` must return either an `object` or `false`.

 It could return `false` to reject the new conformed value.
-If the `pipe` accepts the conformed value as-is or modifies it, it must return an object with the following shape:
+If the `pipe` accepts the conformed value as-is or modifies it, it must return an object with the following keys:

 1. `value`: the new conformed value
 1. `indexesOfPipedChars`: array of integers, which contains the indexes of all the characters that were added by the